Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AIt's a real special moment.

-Speaker AThere wasn't a dry, dry eye in the house.
+Speaker AThere wasn't a dry eye in the house.

-Speaker AI think the same notes on Salem Voice is really evident and I guess it was because we got to sing at the Provost of Palington.
+Speaker AI think the same notes on Salem Voice is really over at the moment and I guess it was because we got to sing it.

-Speaker AIt's when it depends on the mood of the crowd and everything else.
+Speaker AIt depends on the mood of the crowd and everything else.

-Speaker AWell, thanks for speaking me today and hope you guys have a good future mates.
+Speaker AWell, thanks for speaking me today and hope you guys have a good mates.

 Speaker AWelcome to Freemasons hall in Bristol where we are having our Real Ale and SEAS Charity Festival 2025.

-Speaker ASo a big fundraising event for the RNLI, for Teenage Cancer Trust and for the Seven Area Rescue Authority.
+Speaker ASo a big fundraising event for the RNLI, for Teenage Cancer Trust and for the Severn Area Rescue Authority.

 Speaker ABut the most important thing today is to make a special announcement.